Laura Jane Grace: Personal life

-In a 2007 interview with SPIN, Grace said that she had married an unnamed woman in 2000, when she was 19 years old.
+In a 2007 interview with SPIN, Grace said that she had married Tiffany Kay in 2000, when Grace was 19 years old.
 The marriage ended in divorce four years later in 2004.
 In March 2006, while touring as an opening act for Alkaline Trio, Grace met visual artist Heather Hannoura, who designed merchandise for Alkaline Trio and other bands.
 The two spent the summer together on the Warped Tour, began living together, and got tattoos of each other's names.
 They married in December 2007, after a year-long engagement.
 Grace and Hannoura have a daughter, Evelyn, born in 2009.
-Grace's feelings of dysphoria "started coming back really strong" about the time Hannoura became pregnant that February, but were not acted on.
+Grace's feelings of dysphoria "started coming back really strong" about the time Hannoura became pregnant that February, but she refrained from acting on them for a year.
 The family moved to St. Augustine, Florida, in 2010, when Evelyn was about a year old.
 The couple separated and then divorced in 2013, shortly after Grace came out as transgender.

 Grace married comedian and content creator Paris Campbell in December 2023, after having met the month before.
 The couple separated in July 2025, following allegations of emotional abuse from both parties.

 In 2006, Grace became a vegan.

 Grace has lived in Chicago since 2013.
 She released a song titled "I Hate Chicago" in 2018, that satirised and criticised many aspects of the city.